 If you want to work directly with patients in hospitals, nursing homes, or clinics, training as a Patient Care Technician (PCT) is a smart move.
 PCTs work alongside nurses and doctors, helping with daily care routines, basic medical procedures, and patient support.

 In South Carolina, you don't have to spend years in school to get started.
-Several trade schools and community colleges offer focused training programs that prepare you for certification and entry-level work in under a year.
+Several trade schools and community colleges offer focused training programs that prepare you for certification and entry-level work in about a year.

 This guide covers some of the best options in the state, what to expect from training, and how to choose the right school for your situation.